-Random content is not particularly useful, so create items that will give readers what they need: guidance and information.
+Random content is not particularly useful, create items that will give readers what they need: guidance and information.

 If your content is about services, name the service, describe what is offered, and provide who/how to contact for information.
 For a fundraiser, offer event details — who, what, when, where, costs — as well as how to get involved.

 Organization is a must.

 Put yourself in readers’ shoes and write information to serve their needs.
 Group like thoughts, stay focused on your topic, provide clear and concise information, and remember that quality is important.

 Keywords are the most-discussed SEO element.
 A keyword tool will help you find the terms your clients are searching, helping you know which phrasing to use in your content to help search engines sort it.